 The standard Thai socket accepts many kinds of plugs:

 Both the 2 pin and 3 pin sockets will accept any Type A, Type C and Type E plugs (the flat pin or round pin plugs used in most of Continental Europe and America).
-These plugs are shown on the left.
+These plugs are shown above.

 The 3 pin sockets (if you are staying in a hotel or villa that has them) will also accept Type B 3-pin plugs, which have 2 flat pins and 1 round pin at the top.

 Any other type of plug, including UK, Singaporean, Indian and Australian plugs, will require an adaptor; choose one that converts to Continental European plugs to be safe.